vthot4/awesome-cloud-engineer/kubernetes/Preparing for the CKA in 15 days..md

 - Review Linux Foundation Certification Exam: Candidate Handbook.
 [Link](https://docs.linuxfoundation.org/tc-docs/certification/lf-handbook2)
 - CKA Certification Course - Certified Kubernetes Administrator.
 [Link](https://kodekloud.com/courses/certified-kubernetes-administrator-cka/)  Core Concepts.

+### Some concepts.

+#### Kubernetes Objects
+The following are the main Kubernetes objects we're going to use in our daily life while working with Kubernetes cluster:

+- **Pod**.
+The smallest deployable unit in Kubernetes is a Pod. the worker node hosts the Pods, which contain the actual application workload.
+The applications are packaged and deployed in the containers.
+A single Pod contains one or more containers.

+- **ReplicaSet**.
+ReplicaSet helps Pods achieve availability when users define a certain number of replicas at a time with a ReplicaSet.
+The role of the ReplicaSet is to make sure the cluster will always have an exact number of replicas up and running in the Kubernetes cluster.
+If any of them were to fail, new ones will be deployed.

+- **DaemonSet**.
+DaemonSet is like ReplicaSet, but it makes sure at least one copy of your Pod is evenly presented on each node in the Kubernetes cluster.
+If a new node is added to the cluster, a replica of that Pod is automatically assigned to that node.
+Similarly, when a node is removed, the Pod is automatically removed.

+- **StatefulSet**.
+StatefulSet is used to manage stateful applications.
+Users can use StatefulSet when a storage volume is needed to provide persistence for the workload.

+- **Job**.
+A job can be used to reliably execute a workload automatically.
+When it completes, typically, a job will create one or more Pods.
+After the job is finished, the containers will exit and the Pods will enter the Completed status.
+An example of using jobs is when we want to run a workload with a particular purpose and make sure it runs once and succeeds.

+- **CronJob**.
+CronJobs are based on the capability of a job by adding value to allow users to execute jobs on a schedule.
+Users can use a cron expression to define a particular schedule per requirement.

+- **Deployment**.
+A Deployment is a convenient way where you can define the desired state Deployment, such as deploying a ReplicaSet with

+#### YAML manifest
+Each YAML file that is created for Kubernetes must contain four mandatory keys:

+- **apiVersion**.
+This field tells you in which API version the resource is declared.
+Each resource type has an apiVersion key that must be set in this field.
+The pod resource type is in API version `v1`.
+- **Kind**.
+This Kind field indicates the resource type the YAML file will create.
+Here, it is a pod that is going to be created.
+- **Metadata**.
+This field tells Kubernetes about the name of the actual resource.
+- **Spec.** This field tells Kubernetes what the object is made of.

 ## Day 2